Adaptive variational quantum minimally entangled typical thermal states for finite temperature simulations: AVQMETTS algorithm

 In the AVQITE approach, the set of $N_{\bth}$ generators $\{\hat{A}_{\mu}\}$ in the variational ansatz in Eq.~\eqref{eq:pseudo_Trotter_ansatz} is constructed automatically and can be gradually expanded along the dynamical path by appending optimal Pauli strings from a predefined operator pool $\mathscr{P}$ of Pauli strings.
 The ansatz expansion is performed such that the McLachlan distance~\cite{VQITE,AVQITE} remains below a desired threshold $L_\text{cut}$.
 The McLachlan distance is a measure of the difference between the variational state evolution and the exact one during a single time step.

 The flowchart of AVQMETTS is illustrated in Fig.~\ref{fig: algo_model}(a).
 An initial thermal step of the algorithm starts with a random CPS $\ket{i}$ in the computational $Z$-basis prepared with a quantum circuit.
 The AVQITE algorithm is then employed to represent the METTS $\ket{\phi_i[\bth(\beta)]}$ in terms of a parametrized circuit, which allows for a measurement of the expectation value $\mathcal{O}_i[\bth(\beta)] \equiv \Av{\phi_i[\bth(\beta)]}{\hat{\mathcal{O}}}$.
 The next thermal step follows after collapsing the METTS to a new CPS $\ket{i'}$ with probability $\abs{\ov{\phi_i[\bth(\beta)]}{i'}}^2$ through a quantum measurement.
 The result of time-propagation followed by state collapse is a Markovian random walk between METTSs corresponding to different initial CPSs.
+As the AVQITE circuit is associated with the initial state, each distinct CPS requires a unique AVQITE calculation.
+However, reusing AVQITE circuits is also feasible and can help minimize the quantum resource demand for AVQMETTS calculations.
+This is due to the fact that a CPS obtained from state collapse after a thermal step may be identical to one that was sampled in a previous step due to the inherent structure of the distribution of METTS.
+In the numerical simulations reported below, we observe $10-60\%$ of CPSs are sampled for more then once, depending on the system size and temperature.
 Following earlier results, we apply alternating $X$- and $Z$-basis measurements in consecutive thermal steps to effectively reduce the autocorrelation time of the walk~\cite{Stoudenmire2010MinimallyET}.
 In practice, a METTS ensemble of size $S=S_\text{w} S_0$ is obtained using $S_\text{w}$ independent Markovian random walks, which can be executed in parallel, each of which generates $S_0$ METTSs.
 We discard the initial thermal steps, typically the first ten, in each random walk to erase memory effects.
 The METTS ensemble average gives an efficient estimation of the thermal expectation value

 which is the quantity we are interested in.